 Oil and Other Shop Materials: These consumables, which include turbine oil, hydraulic fluid, aviator?s oxygen, nitrogen, TKS fluid and methanol are provided as required.

 Occasionally, additional costs for the safe and timely operation of a flight may arise.
-These may include off-station hangarage during inclement weather, de-icing of the aircraft, international fees, international handling, customs' fees, and over flight permits.
+These may include off-station hangar space during inclement weather, de-icing of the aircraft, international fees, international handling, customs' fees, and over flight permits.
 These costs are billed to the owner as required.